a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 			data2 = data1; // this can get removed by optimization algorithm

 			for (;;);

+		1. How to tell compiler not to optimize operations on certain variables?
+			1. Use `volatile`

+					uint8_t volatile data1;
+					uint8_t volatile data2;
+					// ...

+				1. Compiler will not optimize operations on the variables

 ### When to Use volatile Qualifier? ###
+1. When to use volatile qualifer?
+	1. A variable must be declared using a volatile qualifier when there is a possibility of unexpected changes in the variable value
+		1. Unexpected changes in the variable value may happen from within code or from outside code (from hardware)

 ### Using Volatile to Fix Issues with the Pin-Read Exercise ###
 ### Using 'volatile' with ISR Part-1 ###
 ### Using 'volatile' with ISR Part-2 ###